localstack-samples/localstack-pro-samples/reproducible-ml/README.md

 * an S3 bucket to host our training data;
 * a Lambda function to train and save the model to an S3 bucket;
-* Lambda layer that contains the dependencies for our training code;
+* a Lambda layer that contains the dependencies for our training code;
 * a second Lambda function to download and evaluate the saved model.

 ## Prerequisites